-The Series Resolution establishes a Series 2011 Reserve Account within the Reserve Fund and provides that the Reserve Fund Requirement under the Issue J General Resolution will be equal at all times to 2.0% of the Issue J Bonds secured thereby, subject to a minimum balance requirement of \$1,000,000.
-The Reserve Fund Requirement is subject to change upon compliance with certain requirements of the Issue J General Resolution.
-Upon issuance of the Offered Bonds, it is expected that the Reserve Fund Requirement will be initially satisfied by cash and Investment Obligations.
+The Series Resolution provides that the Reserve Fund Requirement under the Issue I General Resolution will be equal at all times to 1.40% of the Issue I Bonds secured thereby, subject to a minimum balance requirement of \$8,000,000.
+The Reserve Fund Requirement is subject to change upon compliance with certain requirements of the Issue I General Resolution.
+Upon issuance of the Offered Bonds, it is expected that the Reserve Fund Requirement will be initially satisfied by cash and Investment Obligations that are currently on deposit therein.
 See "- Certain Resolution Requirements."

 The Authority reserves the right to substitute one or more Reserve Fund Facilities for cash or Investment Obligations on deposit in the Reserve Fund or to substitute cash or Investment Obligations for some or all of the Reserve Fund Facilities at any time.
 Investments allocable to the Reserve Fund are valued at amortized cost.
 Whenever the balance in the Reserve Fund is less than the Reserve Fund Requirement, available moneys in the Revenue Fund are required to be deposited in the Reserve Fund to the extent necessary to eliminate the deficiency.
-The Issue J General Resolution provides that amounts in the Reserve Fund in excess of the Reserve Fund Requirement shall be transferred in accordance with whether those amounts are attributed to sale proceeds of Issue J Bonds and that excess monies shall be attributed for this purpose first to moneys other than the sale proceeds of Issue J Bonds.
-The Issue J General Resolution further provides that excess monies other than sale proceeds of Issue J Bonds shall be transferred to the Revenue Fund or, at the direction of the Authority, to the Redemption Fund, but that excess monies attributable to sale proceeds of Issue J Bonds shall be transferred to the Redemption Fund, in each case subject to the reserved right of the Authority, during a Recycling Period and upon compliance with certain provisions of the Resolution, to direct the transfer of such excess monies to one or more applicable Purchase Accounts.
+The Issue I General Resolution provides that amounts in the Reserve Fund in excess of the Reserve Fund Requirement shall be transferred in accordance with whether those amounts are attributed to sale proceeds of Issue I Bonds and that excess monies shall be attributed for this purpose first to moneys other than the sale proceeds of Issue I Bonds.
+The Issue I General Resolution further provides that excess monies other than sale proceeds of Issue I Bonds shall be transferred to the Revenue Fund or, at the direction of the Authority, to the Redemption Fund, but that excess monies attributable to sale proceeds of Issue I Bonds shall be transferred to the Redemption Fund, in each case subject to the reserved right of the Authority, during a Recycling Period and upon compliance with certain provisions of the Resolution, to direct the transfer of such excess monies to one or more applicable Purchase Accounts.
 See "ESTIMATED SOURCES AND USES OF FUNDS" and "APPENDIX C - SUMMARY OF CERTAIN PROVISIONS OF THE RESOLUTION - Reserve Fund."